jfaure/Irie-lang/docs/tutorial.md

 It's worth noting that Irie will encode Nat as a machine Int, and not a linked list.
 Generally Irie goes to extreme lengths to optimally encode constructed data.

-## Type Annotations
-Type annotations are NEVER required, Irie always infers types for itself before checking the validity of any type annotations.
-However, Type annotations may be more restricive than inferred types (sometimes useful), and Irie will re-use type aliases since they help reduce the printed size of types and are often clearer

 ```
 three : Nat
 three = S (S (S Z))
 -- Or as inferred: three : µx.[Z | S x]
 ```

 µ introduces a recursive type.
 Subtyping means these types are equivalent: `µx.[Z | S x] <=> x & [Z | s x]`

 ## Match (eliminate a sum type):

 ```
 inc Z = S Z
 Bool = True | False